 - Arrogant as a pop star in a concert hall. 🎤

-28. Arrogant as a king in a palace
+28. As arrogant as a king in a palace

 Meaning: Someone who feels untouchable and above everyone else, often surrounded by luxury and power.